 Truth #5: Writing is paradoxical.

-Truth #6: There will always be people who won't understand or respect you as a writer.
+Truth #6: There will always be those who won't understand or respect you as a writer.

-- Your book will get a one-star review at some point.
+- Your book will receive a one-star rating.
 Probably many.

-- You will receive a nasty, gut-wrenching review of your book.
+- It will also receive a nasty, gut-wrenching review.
 Again, probably many.

-- Oh, at some point, someone is going to call your book "trash."
+- At some point, someone will probably call your book "trash."

 Truth #8: You're unlikely to become a full-time author.

 There are certainly ways to supplement your fiction income outside of the traditional workforce — I am living proof of that — but truly working full-time as an author is a career that takes years of hard work, dedication, and, in many cases, luck, to achieve.
 So be ready to buckle in for the long haul.

 Truth #9: You will have to market your own book, no matter which publishing route you choose.